+Municipal governments have strict zoning regulations for the construction of cell towers, often stating that large parcels of land must be used.
 In our years of experience, both as a site acquisition agent for the wireless carriers and as a consultant for hundreds of churches and municipalities, these larger parcels are often churches or schools.
 Because of their unique locations and larger parcel size, churches and school properties are often excellent locations for cell towers.
 Unfortunately, because of the aforementioned NIMBY effect, they are often contentious ones as well.

 Ironically, wireless carriers prefer not to have school district cell towers because of many parents' fears about potential health risks of cell towers.
 It is difficult to predict whether a proposed school district cell tower will upset local residents and parents and as a result, wireless carriers will often look to other properties before they consider building a school district tower.

 Given this situation, if a wireless carrier has approached your school district, you can bet it's probably a measure of last resort.
 Your school district property may be the only option for that particular wireless carrier and as a result, you may have a significant advantage in negotiations.
 It's precisely these types of situations where our expertise is most effective.

 We've assisted many schools and universities in the successful negotiation of school district cell tower leases.
 We can review your specific situation to determine if the carrier is considering other site options and if not, then we can help your district decide just how hard to push in the negotiations.

 Our Customers Tell it Best